ProgrammedMikey/TestApplicaton-Briefing/README.md

-# TestApplicaton-Briefing
+## About
+TestApplication-Briefing developed with Laravel and React
+### Check it out

-live demo at:
+Live site at:

-login email: test@test.com
+Login email: test@test.com
 login password: test